ledlaux/pikoPD/README.md

 ### Working state

 1. HVCC supported vanilla pd objects should work.
-2. Added heavylib object support (hv.osc, hv.lfo and other).
+2. Added heavylib object support (hv.osc, hv.lfo ...).
+Hv.reverb is not working yet.
 3. Getting pico serial console to work together with the usb midi in pico-sdk was tricky, but now it works with [print] objects in PD.

 ## Notes